Disease/Disorder

 Functional assessment

 There are three standardized, validated assessments that reliably assess upper extremity recovery and function in NBPI.
 They are typically performed serially over time.
-These include the following.1,3,5,6
+These include the following.

-- Rates the child’s ability to perform 5 active shoulder functions: global abduction, global external rotation, hand to neck, hand to lower spine, and hand to mouth.
+- Rates the child’s ability to perform 5 active shoulder functions: global abduction, global external rotation, hand to neck, hand to lower spine, hand to mouth and hand to abdomen.

 - Rates the child’s ability to move the limb in space in antigravity and gravity eliminated positions.
 There are 15 test movements used to evaluate the entire brachial plexus.
 Scoring ranges from 0-7 with scores above 5 indicating antigravity strength.

-- Rates the child’s ability to perform 5 movements: elbow flexion, elbow extension, wrist extension, digital extension, thumb extension.
-Scoring ranges from 0-2 with total possible score of 10.
+- Rates the child’s ability to perform 5 movements against gravity: elbow flexion, elbow extension, wrist extension, digital extension, thumb extension.
+Scoring ranges from 0-2, reflecting absent movement, partial movement against gravity and full antigravity movement, with total possible score of 10.

-- Toronto test scores at 3 months of age that are <3.5 indicate the need for microsurgery 1,3,5,6.
+- Toronto test scores at 3 months of age that are <3.5 indicate the need for microsurgery.

 Laboratory studies are not typically of significant clinical utility in NBPI.
 They may be more useful in the clinical work up of other elements of the differential diagnosis.